MN Legislative Update: Omnibus Bill Includes Prior Authorization Reform

 On May 9, 2024, the Minnesota House of Representatives passed HF 4571 (Liebling, DFL – Rochester), the House health omnibus bill which includes a number of priority issues for the MAFP.

-Priority: Reform Prior Authorization
+Priority: Prior Authorization Reform

 The final language does the following: